ceres-solver/ceres-solver/docs/source/solving.rst

    blank and asked for an automatic ordering, or if the problem contains some constant or inactive parameter blocks.

+.. member:: PreconditionerType Solver::Summary::preconditioner_type_given

+   Type of the preconditioner requested by the user.

-.. member:: PreconditionerType Solver::Summary::preconditioner_type
+.. member:: PreconditionerType Solver::Summary::preconditioner_type_used

-   Type of preconditioner used for solving the trust region step.
-Only meaningful when an iterative linear solver is used.
+   Type of the preconditioner actually used.
+This may be different from :member:`Solver::Summary::linear_solver_type_given` if Ceres determines that the problem structure is not compatible with the linear solver requested or if the linear solver requested by the user is not available.

 .. member:: VisibilityClusteringType Solver::Summary::visibility_clustering_type